Evilbits/vigor/README.md

 There are lots of features that still need to be implemented.
 This is a non-exhaustive list:
 * Reading a config when initiating the `Editor`
 * Linenumbers in `TextArea`
-* Inserting and removing characters
 * Navigating between files
 * Saving to disk
 * When reading a file store text as a [Rope](https://en.wikipedia.org/wiki/Rope_(data_structure))
 * Undo/redo

 ## Implemented
 * Smart cursor behaviour.
 Keep state when moving between lines and navigate x pos according to where we have previously been.
 This is similar to how other IDEs implement cursors.
+Lots of interesting behaviours here.
+Examples include different behaviour of mouse cursor in Insert mode, so that we can insert at the end of a row, versus how we want it to behave in Visual mode.
+* Inserting and removing characters.